 Example Sentence:

-– She bit my head off just for asking a question.
+• She bit my head off just for asking a question.

-– Don’t bite his head off—he didn’t mean to upset you.
+• Don’t bite his head off—he didn’t mean to upset you.

 Other ways to say: Yell at, snap at

-7. Talk down to someone
+7. Talk Down to Someone

 Example Sentence:

-– He talks down to people and it’s rude.
+• He talks down to people and it’s rude.

-– Don’t talk down to your classmates.
+• Don’t talk down to your classmates.

 Other ways to say: Be condescending, act superior

-8. Give someone the cold shoulder
+8. Give Someone the Cold Shoulder

-Meaning: To ignore someone on purpose.
+Meaning: To purposely ignore someone or act unfriendly.
+It’s used when someone is being distant on purpose.

 Example Sentence:

-– He gave me the cold shoulder at lunch today.
+• He gave me the cold shoulder at lunch today.

-– She gives the cold shoulder when she’s mad.
+• She gives the cold shoulder when she’s mad.

 Other ways to say: Ignore, shut out

-9. Full of hot air
+9. Full of Hot Air

 Example Sentence:

-– He’s full of hot air and never listens.
+• He’s full of hot air and never listens.

-– Don’t be full of hot air—help us clean up!
+• Don’t be full of hot air—help us clean up!

 Other ways to say: Boastful, empty talker